antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 }
 ```

-If you want to use an async magic then implement your custom `IAsyncMessageHandler`.
+If you want to use an async version of the handler then implement your custom `IAsyncMessageHandler`.

 ```c#
 public class CustomAsyncMessageHandler : IAsyncMessageHandler